-These days, social media is such a big part of our day-to-day lives.
+These days, social media is such a big part of communication and our day-to-day lives.
 We’re constantly scrolling through platforms such as Instagram and Twitter, liking photos and hoping for the same instant gratification back.

 We all know the adage ‘don’t compare your behind the scenes to someone else’s showreel’.
 It makes perfect sense, but it can be hard not to end up feeling insecure on days when we might be feeling down, or vulnerable.